danishnaseem05/todays_songs/NOTES.md

 ***Version:** 0.1.0*

 - Start with the User Interactive Environment
-- CLI portion in the bin directory
+- CLI portion in the bin directory: Runs the program
-- Number of Classes
-- A Scraper Class
+- CLI Environment Class: User Interface Controller
+- Scraper Class: Scrapes html elements from links and 	returns them in a json format datatype
-- Song class
+- Song class: creates song objects from json format datatype
-- Artist class
-- Web Accessor Class
+- Web Accessor Class: opens webpage from given url
-- A CLI Environment Class
-- Tests for each class in spec directory

 Project's about Songs of the Day